A topic from the subject of Medicinal Chemistry in Chemistry.

 Procedure

-4. Heat the mixture to reflux for 30 minutes.
+4. Heat the mixture to reflux (gentle boiling) for approximately 30 minutes, monitoring the temperature to maintain a gentle reflux.

 Observations